Dr. Peters: Start of real estate investments

-Expansion through Ship Investments
+Expansion through ship investments

 Beginning in 1990, the company invested in cargo ships which formed the focus of investment until 2007.
 After financing cooling ships, container ships and product tankers, the company introduced and established KG-financing of tankers subject to the long-term charter concept on the German market in 1998.
 From 2001 onwards, investments in bulk carriers, large container ships and foreign real estate (USA) followed.

-The Present Investment Focus: Aircraft Funds
+The present investment focus: aircraft funds

 Since 2007, the company has been investing in the aircraft field, among others by purchasing aircraft of the type Airbus A380-800.
 This established the Dr. Peters Group as the pioneer in aircraft investments in Germany with 17 current aircraft investments.
 Forecast dividends have all been paid until now.
 The company has become the market leader in Germany with a total placed capital of 1.03 billion euros.

-Problems Caused by the Financing and Shipping Crisis
+Problems caused by the financing and shipping crisis

 Currently, several of the ship funds suffer partly serious financial difficulties due to the financial and shipping crisis.
 Disbursements are currently partly no longer made.
 Insolvencies of funds have also occurred – e.g. Fund 111.
 Investors in other funds were requested by the fund companies of the issuing house to repay their dividend payments.
 This was partly stopped by the Federal Court of Justice with detailed arguments; in the cases decided to date, not the funds themselves but only their creditors could demand return of the disbursements.